Blxys1/ProjetCAPI/README.md

 FIXED -game.py : start game  line 82
 when the tasks arent all validated the game stops yet it should restart the tasks that aren't validated yet so it prints correctly in the backlog

+- FIXED boucle quand le jeu se termine il faut retourner au menu

-- the charge a game ( restarting another game isnt valid ) not functionning
+-FIXED  the charge a game ( restarting another game isnt valid ) not functionning

-- correct the language all to eng or all to fr
+- need to add sessions fix bugs

 - create unitairy tests